Featured picture of post "New Expeditions: ThingLink’s Stunning 360 Image Library"

 Watch this short video and become a virtual tour creator!

-Taking your own 360-degree images
+Taking your own 360-degree images – ThingLink make it easy!

 If you want to create your own virtual tours from scratch you can use a camera or phone that takes 360 jpgs as photospheres.
 Models to look at include the Insta360, Ricoh Theta V or Ricoh Theta z1 cameras or the Google Pixl phone range.

-NEW!
 Creating virtual tours, exhibitions, escape rooms and other immersive content just got even easier!
 ThingLink has now launched Pano to 360 by ThingLink: an easy way to create a 360 photosphere from a panoramic image using any smartphone.
 For more information, including step-by-step instructions see this helpful support article.

 Try the free Pano to 360 converter